-To simplify your understanding, we’ve compiled the essential age requirements to qualify as a bartender or server across all 50 states and Washington, D.C.
+We’ve compiled the essential age requirements to qualify as a Bartender across all 50 states and Washington, D.C.

 Age Requirements for Serving Alcohol